Nausicaa (opera)

 Nausicaa (Greek: Ναυσικά, /el/) is an opera in three acts by the Australian composer and music critic Peggy Glanville-Hicks.
 Most of the work's libretto was sourced from Robert Graves' 1955 novel Homer's Daughter, and it was written by Graves and the librettist Alastair Reid; the soloists' words were set in English and the choruses in Greek.
 In terms of rhythm, form and melody, the opera's music echoes the Greek musical tradition.

 The opera's story is an adaptation of the myth of Nausicaa and Odysseus.
 In the libretto, Odysseus is replaced by "Aethon", a shipwrecked nobleman from Crete, who, upon reaching a shore after the shipwreck, gets to meet Nausicaa, a princess romantically besieged by a set of suitors taking advantage of her father's absence.
 Aethon enters the palace disguised as a beggar and, following goddess Athena's instructions, eventually manages to exterminate the suitors and marry Nausicaa.
-Following Graves' work, the opera's fable concludes with the depiction of Nausicaa as the author of a different version of The Odyssey.
+Following Graves' work, the opera's fable concludes with the depiction of Nausicaa as the author of a different version of the Odyssey.

 The opera was composed from 1958 to 1960 for the Athens Festival, at which it was premiered on 1961, with soprano Teresa Stratas embodying the title role at the Odeon of Herodes Atticus.
 More than 150 contributors collaborated for a total of three performances at the festival, after which the opera became one of the two best known works by the composer, the other being The Transposed Heads.
 Despite its success, the opera has not yet been produced since 1961.

 Conception and libretto

 The initial idea

 According to Glanville-Hicks, the study of the Hungarian composer Béla Bartók's archives of the traditional music of the peoples of Central Europe further lead her to the traditional music of Greece; it was thus that she decided to create an opera based on a Greek theme.
 Initially, she chose Thornton Wilder's novel The Woman of Andros, but the writer denied her the permission to adapt the book for an opera.

 The composer had expressed her interest in the literary work of the Hellenist writer Robert Graves long before the conceptualisation of Nausicaa.
-This particular idea emerged after she read Grave's Homer's Daughter, a novel based on the theory that The Odyssey was written by a female writer.
+This particular idea emerged after she read Grave's Homer's Daughter, a novel based on the theory that Odyssey was written by a female writer.
 In Glanville-Hicks' own words:

 [...] a good opera story is a good ballet story.
 If you can see who does what to which and what the result is, without understanding a word of what they're saying, all to the good.

 To her, Graves' tale was a "perfectly good story" and one that was "perfectly good for opera".
 Consequently, Glanville-Hicks came in contact with the writer, asking him to adapt his work for the opera she was planning to create.